 Click here for the APAP Website

-Grizedale Arts is currently showing in the Museum of Arte Util at the Van Abbe Museum Eindhoven as part of our 5 year project The Uses of Art with the L'Internationale confederation of European Museums.
+Earlier this year Grizedale Arts took part in the Museum of Arte Util at the Van Abbe Museum Eindhoven as part of our 5 year project The Uses of Art with the L'Internationale confederation of European Museums.

-Featuring the Honest Shop as a case study in Useful Art, the exhibition, developed with artist Tania Bruguera, runs until March 30.
+Featuring the Honest Shop as a case study in Useful Art, the exhibition, developed with artist Tania Bruguera, is now evolving as an online project and manifest in a number of different forms or through other forthcoming projects and exhibitions.

 website design & build by theusefularts.org.